ujjavalsingh-sys/tut-chat-app/backend/chat-app/README.md

 `chat-app`: Java project acting as parent Maven project for all microservices.
 - Microservices will be added a child maven modules
 - `<packaging>pom</packaging>` tells this is not an application project, but a parent project.
+- Sprint Boot 3.5.8 Application
+  - `4.0.0` has issues with enabling h2-console

 ### User Service
 `chat-app/user-service`: Microservice for user service
 - added as child Maven module of root project
-- Sprint Boot 4.0.0 Application

 ### Chat Service
 `chat-app/chat-service`: Microservice for chat service